 Understand your project

+Creating effective marketing and promotional materials only happens when you know your project inside out.
 You need to know which aspects of your game are worth shouting about, and just as importantly, which bits aren’t.

 If you’re making a 2.5D platformer in a rubber hose animation art style, these are already unique selling points.
 Don’t waste time focusing on your double-jump mechanics (not unless they’re the best damn double-jump mechanics of all time).